Roll20/roll20-character-sheets/Paranoia Perfect Edition Official/README.md

 ### Version 1.03.00

-- You can now drag and drop Equipment, Secret Socities, Survey Groups and Mutant Powers to the PC sheet
+- You can now drag and drop Secret Socities, Survey Groups and Mutant Powers to the PC sheet from the Compendium, Equipment will be added soon

 ### Version 1.02.00